Artificial intelligence

 author:

-There’s no doubt that technological development is refining machines (computers, calculators, electronic devices) to levels of precision to make their abilities appear increasingly similar to those of human beings.
+There is no doubt that technological development is refining machines (computers, calculators, electronic devices) to such levels of precision that their capabilities appear more and more similar to those of human beings.

-Artificial Intelligence or AI, i.e. the ability of a machine to demonstrate human capabilities like reasoning or planning, is one of the fastest growing technological sectors ever.
-Those who have had the good fortune to use the services offered by Contents.com will know something about it!
+Artificial Intelligence or AI, i.e. the ability of a machine to demonstrate human capabilities such as reasoning or planning, is in this respect one of the fastest developing areas of technology.
+And those who have been lucky enough to benefit from the services offered by Contents.com know something about this!

-However, this frenzy is in certain ways starting to scare some of the “flesh and blood” professionals: there is a fear that in the future AI could completely replace human intellect.
-But is that really just?
+However, this frenzy is in a way starting to scare some of the ‘flesh and blood’ professionals: there is indeed a fear that in the future AI will completely replace the human intellect.
+But is this really the case?

-Let’s try to clarify this, explaining in 10 points what the benefits and risks associated with using AI in content creation could actually be.
+Let us try to shed some light on the matter, explaining in 10 points what the benefits and risks of using artificial intelligence in content creation might really be.

 Can AI really replace a journalist?

-It’s worth discussing certain fears that written word experts might have about Artificial Intelligence and its potential impact on the news industry.
-In fact, there are some myths to dispel and topics to debate.
+It is worth dotting a few ‘i’s’ with respect to certain fears that experts in the written word might have about AI and its potential impact on the news industry.
+Indeed, there are some myths to dispel and topics to debate, here.

-Even if certain work load processes can be lightened thanks to AI, the ability to understand which processes need to be done will always be the prerogative of a human being.
+Although certain processes can indeed be alleviated thanks to AI, the ability to understand what processes need to be developed will forever be the prerogative of the human being.

-It‘s no coincidence that today Artificial Intelligence in the context of journalism deals mainly with completing the most boring and repetitive tasks, such as the transcription of interviews or the publication of a company’s financial results.
+It is no coincidence that today, Artificial Intelligence in the context of journalism is mainly concerned with completing the most tedious and repetitive tasks, such as transcribing interviews or publishing a company’s financial results.

 2 .
 AI is not what you might think

-Movies have accustomed us to thinking of Artificial Intelligence as a machine that can actually replace a human being, often even in terms of features.
-But it’s really only cinematographic fiction.
+Movies have accustomed us to thinking of Artificial Intelligence as a machine that can in fact replace a human being, often even in features.
+But this is, in fact, only cinematic fiction.

 3. Sometimes AI is even superfluous

-Some problems can certainly be solved with the help of AI.
-Some, on the other hand, could be managed even more practically, and economically by different means.
-The AI that a platform like Contents.com uses for example, is just one of the possible solutions for content creation.
-In certain journalistic contexts where a more in-depth analysis is preferred or in the scientific field where the content to be treated is very specific, its use would be completely redundant.
+Some problems can certainly be solved with the help of AI; others, however, could be handled by different, even more practical and economical means.
+The Artificial Intelligence that a platform like Contents.com uses, for instance, is just one of the possible solutions for content creation, certainly in certain journalistic contexts where a more in-depth analysis is preferred, or in the scientific field where the content to be dealt with is very specific, its use would be completely unnecessary.

-4. There’s no point in using AI without a strategy
+4. No point using AI without a strategy

-Implementing AI is sometimes thought to be a simple process, but that’s not necessarily the case.
-The truth is that depending on your situation and the type of technology used, the process itself could be much more complicated than your initial expectations.
+Sometimes people think that AI implementation is a simple process, but this is not necessarily so.
+The truth is that depending on your case and the type of technology used, the process itself could be much more complicated than your initial expectations.

-Automatically optimizing the paywall (i.e. paid access to the contents of a website) to generate as many subscriptions as possible is a completely different thing from filtering user comments: these are two completely different applications of AI!
+Automatically optimising the paywall (i.e. paid access to the content of a website) to generate as many subscriptions as possible, is quite a different matter from filtering user comments: these are two completely different applications of AI!

 5. Where to find AI tools

-It has been said that Artificial Intelligence can provide journalists and companies with the tools necessary to create content.
-But where can these tools be found?
+It has been said that Artificial Intelligence can provide journalists and companies with the tools they need to create content.
+But where can one retrieve such tools?

-Basically there are two options: you can rely on a tool that integrates AI with human creativity, as is the case with Contents.com, or you can develop your own AI tools internally.
-In the second case, obviously, the expenditure of time and economic resources will be considerably higher.
+There are basically two options: you can rely on a tool that integrates AI with human creativity, as is the case with Contents.com, or you can think about developing your own AI tools in-house.
+In the second case, of course, the expenditure of time and economic resources will be considerably higher.

-One of the main challenges that companies face when they want to approach Artificial Intelligence is finding or developing technical capabilities to implement in their projects.
-The problem is that in the world of journalism there are few who use AI compared to other sectors that are certainly more avant-garde in the use of this tool.
+One of the main challenges companies face when they want to approach Artificial Intelligence is finding or developing technical skills to implement in their projects.
+The problem is that in the world of journalism, few people use AI compared to other sectors that are certainly more advanced in its use.

 7. The role of collaboration

-It’s possible that people in other newsrooms are facing the same challenges and aiming to build the same type of content that a journalist is working on.
+It is possible that people in other newsrooms are facing the same challenges and aim to build the same kind of content a journalist is working on.
 It matters little if they are direct competitors, or if they live on the other side of the globe.
-When it comes to Artificial Intelligence, collaboration between professionals in the same sector is of the utmost importance.
+When it comes to Artificial Intelligence, collaboration between professionals in the same field is vital.

-It’s often difficult to keep up with scientific and technological discoveries and, consequently, with new opportunities that improvements in AI offer.
+It is often difficult to keep up with scientific and technological discoveries and, consequently, with the new opportunities that improvements in Artificial Intelligence offer.

 9. Artificial Intelligence learns

-Artificial intelligence, which is based on machine learning systems, is not perfect: it can make mistakes and it’s therefore important that journalists do not blindly rely on it, but are fully aware of both its benefits and its limitations.
+Artificial intelligence, which is based on machine learning systems, is not perfect: it can make mistakes and it is therefore important that journalists do not blindly rely on it but are fully aware of both its benefits and limitations.

 Can an algorithm be sexist, racist, homophobic?
-Sometimes yes, because like all products of human ingenuity, even IT products suffer the imprint, positive or negative, of whoever created them.
-For this reason, in recent years the scientific community that deals with AI has been paying increasing attention to identifying, mitigating or eliminating, the biases that can lurk in these systems.
+Sometimes yes, because like all products of human ingenuity, computer algorithms also bear the imprint, positive or negative, of those who created them.
+This is why in recent years the scientific community dealing with AI has been paying more and more attention to identifying, and possibly mitigating or eliminating, the biases that can lurk in these systems.

-“When someone applies a machine learning algorithm, it’s difficult to control its behavior,” explains Philip Thomas, a university researcher.
-“But machine learning algorithms are increasingly impacting our lives and it’s therefore of paramount importance to ensure their fairness to avoid harm.”
-Based on his studies, however, he believes that there is a huge room for improvement for learning artificial intelligence tools.
+“When someone applies a machine learning algorithm, it is difficult to control its behaviour,” explains Philip Thomas, university researcher.
+“But machine learning algorithms increasingly affect our lives and it is therefore of paramount importance to ensure their fairness to avoid harm.”
+Based on his studies, however, he believes there is huge room for improvement in artificial intelligence tool learning.

 10. An opportunity for improvement

-In general, journalists should see AI as a valuable resource for gathering data and information, consequently for providing better and more accurate journalistic work.
-Artificial Intelligence should therefore be seen as an ally, and not as a threat.
+In general, journalists should see AI as a valuable resource for gathering data and information and, consequently, for providing better and more accurate journalistic work.
+Artificial Intelligence should therefore be seen as an ally, and not as a dangerous enemy.

-Following this quick review of the topic, it’s clear that some journalists’ fears may be a little exaggerated.
+Following this quick examination of the topic, it is clear that the fears of some journalists may be somewhat exaggerated.

-Data in hand, to better explore the relationship between AI and journalism, the London School of Economics recently interviewed around 70 newspapers in 32 countries.
-It emerged that AI can certainly support and enhance the work of journalists, but to do so it is necessary not only to overcome cultural resistance in this regard, but also to develop a plan to acquire financial resources to invest in it and to implement knowledge on the subject.
+Data in hand, in order to better explore the relationship between AI and journalism, the London School of Economics recently surveyed some 70 newspapers in 32 countries.
+It emerged that artificial intelligence can certainly support and enhance the work of journalists, but to do so requires not only overcoming cultural resistance to it, but also developing a plan to have the financial resources to invest in it and certainly implementing knowledge on the subject.

-Technology can be an ally to the journalist.
-The key to it revealed in an interview by Marco Pratellesi, pioneer of online information: “AI is a helper: A journalist must know how to manage it to enhance their work”.
+Technology can be an ally of the journalist and the key reveals it in an interview with Marco Pratellesi, a pioneer of online information: ‘AI is a helper: the journalist has to know how to manage it to enhance his work’.

-To discover all the advantages of integrating AI and human creativity, in the world of journalism and more, we invite you to explore the services offered by Contents.com, a generative artificial intelligence platform that supports the ideation, creation and transformation of content.
+To discover all the advantages of the integration between Artificial Intelligence and human creativity, in the world of journalism but not only, we invite you to explore the services offered by Contents.com, a generative artificial intelligence platform that supports in the conception, creation and transformation of content.

-Activate the 7-day free trial to discover all the tools that Contents.com puts to your disposal.
+Activate the 7-day free trial to discover all the tools Contents.com puts at your disposal.

 Leave a comment